Success validates community focused inclusive R&D

 By the end of 2016, new POE systems were in place, and the BWA's were lifted in January 2017.
 Follow-up work to assess the community's satisfaction and -in collaboration with the residents and operators- to monitor system performance and operations and maintenance costs will continue.
 Information and data gathered during this period will help to determine if POE systems are a robust, cost-effective solution for small, remote communities where a centralized water system would be cost prohibitive.

-A community celebration will take place in the Lytton First Nation community in February, 2017.
+A community celebration will take place in the Lytton First Nation community this Spring.

 Pictured, top: A home on the remote reserve.
 Below: Installing the POE system in a home.